Lucia's Blog: 2022-06-26

 6. He enjoys the reward of his hard work.

-In verse 7, Paul wants Timothy and us to consider these examples, which are metaphors that give us insight and understanding.
+In verse 7, Paul wants Timothy and us to consider these examples, metaphors that give us insight and understanding.
 He wants us to apply them in our lives (Acts 17:11; 1 Timothy 4:15; 2 Timothy 2:15; James 1:5).

 • Remember Jesus’ Death, Burial, and Resurrection: